Road Show (musical): Synopsis

-Plot of Road Show
+This is a synopsis of the current version of Road Show used since the 2008 Off-Broadway Production.

 After the 1933 death of Addison Mizner, people who knew him, including his estranged lover Hollis Bessemer, comment on his life and the way he squandered his talents ("Waste").
 Addison's younger brother Wilson appears and speaks to Addison, who angrily claims that Wilson was the cause of all his failures.
 The time shifts to Papa Mizner's death in California at the beginning of the twentieth century.
 On his deathbed, Papa charges his sons with the task of using their gifts to shape America ("It's In Your Hands Now"), telling them that there's a "road" to follow.
 Mama Mizner reveals the family's wealth has been eaten away by Papa's long illness and advises the boys to seek gold in Alaska; Addison is reluctant, but goes along with Wilson anyway ("Gold!").

 In the Klondike, the brothers share a sleeping bag and reminisce about their childhood ("Brotherly Love").
 Wilson leaves to get supplies while Addison works the claim.
 Wilson is lured into a game of poker.
 Addison is shocked to discover his brother gambling.
 Wilson explains his newfound love of taking risks regardless of what's at stake ("The Game").
-Wilson stakes their gold claim in a poker game and wins the saloon in which the game is taking place.
-(This episode is fictitious.)
+Wilson stakes their gold claim in a poker game and wins the saloon in which the game is taking place (This episode is fictitious.).
 A shade of Papa Mizner appears and tells Addison that this was not what he had in mind for his sons.

 Addison leaves in disgust with his share of Wilson's winnings and travels around the world searching for business opportunities and a sense of purpose ("Addison's Trip").
 All of his ventures fail due to bad luck.
 He is left with nothing but souvenirs that inspire him to take up architecture (so he can design a house in which to show them off).
 Wilson's businesses in Alaska also have failed, so he comes south to seek his brother's help.
-Wilson seduces and marries Addison's first client, a rich widow, and fritters away her money on various flashy endeavours, including fixed boxing matches and horse races ("That Was A Year").
+Wilson seduces and marries Addison's first client, a rich widow, and fritters away her money on various flashy endeavors, including fixed boxing matches and horse races ("That Was A Year").

 Although Wilson's various partners lose money, they remain fond of him because of the verve and energy with which he lives.
 Even Mama Mizner, who is being looked after by Addison and never receives any visits from Wilson, enjoys reading about Wilson's exploits, saying that she can live through him ("Isn't He Something!").
 Only Addison remains uncharmed by Wilson, and when Wilson finally comes back, his resources exhausted, he finds that Mama has died in his absence.
 Addison angrily throws Wilson out of the house.